OTRI-Unipd/OTRI/README.md

 > [!NOTE]
 > There shouldn't be two metadata atoms with the same `ticker` value, consider using a `UNIQUE index`

-### Configuration files

-Open Trading Research Infrastructure.

-## Getting started

-### Downloading

-In order to start retrieving data any downloader requires a list of tickers in the database metadata table.

 #### Setting up metadata table

 To start you'll need to update a ticker list to the atoms table and then generate the metadata table.